adoptium/aqa-tests/README.md

 ---

 ##### jck tests - Compliance tests
 TCK tests (under the OpenJDK Community TCK License Agreement), in compliance with the license agreement.
-While this test material is currently not run at the Adoptium project (see the [support statement](https://adoptopenjdk.net/support.html#jck) for details), those with their own OCTLA agreements may use the Adoptium test automation infrastructure to execute their TCK test material in their own private Jenkins servers.
+While this test material is currently not run at the Adoptium project (see the support statement for details), those with their OCTLA agreements may use the Adoptium test automation infrastructure to execute their TCK test material on their own private Jenkins servers.
 ---

 #### Guide to Running the Tests Yourself